"I found an ebook in the catalog, what do I do now?"

 3. Check it out and download it to your computer or laptop to read later

-4. Check it out, download it and transfer it to your mobile device
+4. Check it out and download it to your mobile device

 The easiest use of an ebook is to check it out and read it online.
-You can read an ebook online on any computer, including our Library computers as well as on or off campus.
-You can download the ebook but not to library computers.
+You can read an ebook online on any computer, on or off campus and including our Library computers.
+You can download the ebook to your personal computer or laptop but not to library computers.
 Most ebooks are protected by Digital Rights Management (DRM) systems which publishers use to control access to a work.
 To download DRM books to your own computer, you need to use the free software Adobe Digital Editions with a personal Adobe ID which you can download on your own computer, but not onto library computers.

 The library has purchased ebooks from several sources.
-The three primary ebook platforms addressed in this guide are:
+The two primary ebook platforms addressed in this guide are:

-ebrary Can be read online without an account or downloading.
-To checkout, create an ebrary account.
-For download/checkout create accounts with ebrary and Adobe ID.
-An ebrary account is needed to take notes and highlight.
+ProQuest Ebook Central Can be read online without an account or downloading.
+To checkout, create an Ebook Central account.
+For download/checkout create accounts with Ebook Central and Adobe ID.
+An account is needed to take notes and highlight.
+You may also download titles to your mobile device.
+It requires the BlueFire Reader application with an Adobe ID.

-EBSCOhost ebooks Can be read online without an account, checking out or downloading.
+EBSCO ebooks Can be read online without an account, checking out or downloading.
 To keep access to the book, create an EBSCOhost account and then check it out.
 For downloading create an Adobe ID account.
+There is an EBSCO eBooks application to search and download titles.

-Each platform determines viewing and checkout length as well as how the title is accessed, number of pages allowed for printing, and checking out/downloading process.
-View tabs above for vendor specific details.
+Each platform determines viewing and checkout period as well as how the title is accessed, number of pages allowed for printing, and checking out/downloading process.

-Raynor Memorial Libraries purchases individual ebook titles and collections through subscription.
-See page Ebook Collections for these subscriptions and collections.
+Raynor Memorial Libraries purchases individual ebook titles, ebook collections and subscription to collections from many sources.
+See the Ebook Collections page for a full list of ebook subscriptions and collections.
 In general, downloading is not allowed for subscription ebooks.